AlexanderMac/http-request-parser/README.md

 http-request-parser
 ===================

 A node package for parsing HTTP request message, and creating an object model for it.
+Can be used on server and client sides.

 ## Features
 * Parsing headers (with parameters).